Free temporary Hungary phone number to receive SMS online (+36)

 Most data eSIMs give you internet but no number for SMS.
 The ones that do cost far more than a single code is worth.

-When a VoIP line is actually fine
+When a VoIP number is actually fine

 There are a couple of times it makes sense to keep one around:

-A line you keep for months
+A number you keep for months

 If you want a steady online phone for calls and texts over time, a VoIP plan can pay off in a way a temporary number never will.

-A second line for your business
+A second number for your business

 Free vs private vs burner: a quick look